viresh-ratnakar/exet/README.md

 can be used repeatedly.
 More details on what "Add automagic blocks" does are [provided in the appendix](#automagic-blocks).

-You can also open any existing HTML file that contains an puzzle in the Exolve format (when you save such a crossword after editing it, the saved Exolve file will replicate whatever is there before and after the Exolve part in the original HTML file that you opened).
+You can also open any existing HTML file that contains a puzzle in the Exolve format (when you save such a crossword after editing it, the saved Exolve file will replicate whatever is there before and after the Exolve part in the original HTML file that you opened).